 A Marketing that is “Always On”

-In this day and age where brands are vying to emerge as the consumers’ first choice during the decision-making moment, it’s crucial for one to keep consumers constantly engaged by creating consistent and engaging content.
+In this day and age, where brands are vying to emerge as the consumers’ first choice during the decision-making moment, it is crucial for one to keep consumers constantly engaged by creating consistent and engaging content.
 This is also known as the “always-on” marketing approach.

 By putting in conscious and consistent effort in generating new and engaging content, it ensures that the brand is stipulated in the minds of their target audience and as a result, their customers would be encouraged to purchase while able to have their needs met at any given moment.